ImYellowFish/CsvDataUtility/README.md

 # Usage

 In your unity project view, right click on any csv files.
 In the pop-up menu, choose CsvDataUtility -> generate class for csv.
 If successful, a csharp file will be generated in Script/Data folder (refresh is required for Unity to find the file).
-The file will contain definition of two classes.
-CSVNAME_DataEntry and CSVNAME_DataTable.
+The file will contain definition of two classes: CSVNAME_DataEntry and CSVNAME_DataTable.

 To load data from csv, only one line of code is needed:
    ```
+   // presume that the csv file name is Hero.csv
+   // the generated data class will be named as HeroDataTable
-   var heroDataTable = CSVNAME_DataTable.create();
+   var heros = HeroDataTable.create();
    ```

 The dataTable will contain all the data from the corresponding csv file, which can be accessed via data keys:
    ```
-   var heroJim = skillDataTable.GetEntry("Jim");
+   var heroJim = heros.GetEntry("Jim");
    Debug.Log ("hero's damage is: " + heroJim.damage);
    Debug.Log ("hero's skills are " + heroJim.skills[0].ToString() + heroJim.skills[1].ToString());
    ```